Traces for a ResourceLast updated on 06 January, 2023

 Forwarded traces are automatically mapped to the monitored resources if sufficient information (such as host.name, ip, resource.type, and resource.group) is provided during instrumentation and the resources exist.
-If the resources don’t exist, new resources will be automatically created.
+If the resources do not exist, new resources are automatically created.

-For each Resource, the following three DataSources will be automatically applied: RootServices, Services, and Operations.
-See the sections below for more details.
+For each Resource, the following DataSources are automatically applied:

 The RootServices DataSource monitors metrics that are specific to the services running on the resource which initiates the trace.
 Each root service is represented by a LogicMonitor instance, and the following metrics are monitored:

 |Number of traces||The numbers of traces initiated at this root service.|